kg4giy/galera/installing-galera.md

 Additionally, these changed must be made to the `my.cnf` file per node.

-* wsrep_cluster_name This is the logical cluster name and should be the same on each node
+* _wsrep_cluster_name_ This is the logical cluster name and should be the same on each node
-* wsrep_cluster_address This parameter is the IP definition for cluster, in a comma separated list
+* _wsrep_cluster_address_ This parameter is the IP definition for cluster, in a comma separated list
-* wsrep_node_name This is the logical name for each node
+* _wsrep_node_name_ This is the logical name for each node
-* wsrep_node_address This parameter explicitly sets the IP address for the individual node.
+* _wsrep_node_address_ This parameter explicitly sets the IP address for the individual node.
 It gets used in the event that the auto-guessing does not produce desirable results.

 Add/edit the `my.cnf`.
 Ensure the IP and node names are correct for the servers being used.

 	[mysqld]
-	wsrep_cluster_name=MyCluster
+	wsrep_cluster_name=MyCluster <-- Unique per cluster
-	wsrep_cluster_address="gcomm://192.168.0.1,192.168.0.2,192.168.0.3"
-	wsrep_node_name=MyNode1
+	wsrep_cluster_address="gcomm://192.168.0.1,192.168.0.2,192.168.0.3" <-- all nodes in the cluster wsrep_node_name=MyNode1 <-- Unique per node
-	wsrep_node_address="192.168.0.1"
+	wsrep_node_address="192.168.0.1" <-- Unique per node

 For each node in the cluster, you must provide IP addresses for all other nodes in the cluster, using the _wsrep_cluster_address_ parameter.
 Cluster addresses are listed using this syntax: